Nodulaire/SCA-DPA/README.md

         groupFin(K+1,:) = abs(group1(1,:)-group2(1,:));
     end;
  ```
-- Last part : get the highest point of each raw and clumn to find the correct value.
+- Last part : get the highest point of each row and clumn to find the correct value.
 ```Matlab
 % for every byte in the key do: for BYTE=byteStart:byteEnd